idontwannachooseanotherusername/KrassesWebprojekt/README.md

 1. Install NodeJS, instructions are provided here: https://nodejs.dev/learn/how-to-install-nodejs/

+2. Install node version 12.10 `nvm install v12.10` and `nvm use v12.10`

-1. Clone the GitHub repo or download the zip
+3. Clone the GitHub repo or download the zip
 `git clone https://github.com/idontwannachooseanotherusername/KrassesWebprojekt.git`

-2. Run `npm install` to intall all required node modules
+4. Run `npm install` to intall all required node modules

-3. `cd webtoken` and `npm install` to intall all required node modules for the JSON webtoken
+5. `cd webtoken` and `npm install` to intall all required node modules for the JSON webtoken

-3. `cd ..` and `npm start` to start frontend and backend
+6. `cd ..` and `npm start` to start frontend and backend

-4. Open your browser and navigate to http://localhost:8002
+7. Open your browser and navigate to http://localhost:8002
 (the backend uses port 8001, the frontend port 8002)